Peta-T/FreeCAD-PartMacros/README.md

 download the zipfile  of the complete project to your computer.

-unzip it  - you will get a directotry freecad-pluginloader-master
+unzip it  - you will get a directotry FreeCAD-PartMacros-master

 move the content of this directory  into  .FreeCAD